 Learning & Launching New Tech

 The only constant thing about education technology is that it is constantly changing.
 Those three summer months are the perfect opportunity for educators to catch up on everything new!
 Many schools roll out new technology over the summer months so that it’s ready to go for the new school year.
-Whether it’s a new online program or setting up a mobile deployment plan, there’s a lot that can be explored and learned within three months.
+Whether it’s a new online program, setting up a mobile deployment plan or selecting a new classroom charging station, there’s a lot that can be explored and learned within three months.